qBraid/qBraid/docs/sdk/circuits.rst

 -----------

 Now, we can use the ``qbraid.transpiler.QuantumProgramWrapper.transpile`` method to convert to wrapped circuit into any other supported program type.
-Simply pass in the name of the target package from one of ``qbraid.SUPPORTED_PROGRAM_TYPES``.
+Simply pass in the name of the target package from one of ``qbraid.QPROGRAM_TYPES``.
 For example, use input ``"braket"`` to return a ``braket.circuits.circuit.Circuit``:

 .. code-block:: python